C. S. Lewis: Second World War

-It was also during the same wartime period that Lewis was invited to become first President of the Oxford Socratic Club in January 1942, a position that he enthusiastically held until he resigned on appointment to Cambridge University in 1954.
+It was also during the same wartime period that Lewis was invited to become first President of the Oxford Socratic Club in January 1942, a position he enthusiastically held until he resigned on appointment to the University of Cambridge in 1954.

 Honour declined

 Lewis was named on the last list of honours by George VI in December 1951 as a Commander of the Order of the British Empire (CBE) but declined so as to avoid association with any political issues.

 Chair at Cambridge University

-In 1954, Lewis accepted the newly founded chair in Mediaeval and Renaissance Literature at Magdalene College, Cambridge, where he finished his career.
+In 1954 Lewis accepted the newly founded chair in Mediaeval and Renaissance Literature at Magdalene College, Cambridge, where he finished his career.
 He maintained a strong attachment to the city of Oxford, keeping a home there and returning on weekends until his death in 1963.

 Joy Davidman

-In later life, Lewis corresponded with Joy Davidman Gresham, an American writer of Jewish background, a former Communist, and a convert from atheism to Christianity.
-She was separated from her alcoholic and abusive husband, novelist William L. Gresham, and came to England with her two sons, David and Douglas.
-Lewis at first regarded her as an agreeable intellectual companion and personal friend, and it was on this level that he agreed to enter into a civil marriage contract with her so that she could continue to live in the UK.
+In his later life Lewis corresponded with Joy Davidman Gresham, an American writer of Jewish background, a former member of the Communist Party USA and a convert from atheism to Christianity.
+She was separated from her alcoholic and abusive husband, the novelist William L. Gresham, and came to England with her two sons, David and Douglas.
+Lewis at first regarded her as an agreeable intellectual companion and personal friend, and it was on this level that he agreed to enter into a civil marriage contract with her so that she could continue to live in Britain.
 They were married at the register office, 42 St Giles', Oxford, on 23 April 1956.
 Lewis's brother Warren wrote: "For Jack the attraction was at first undoubtedly intellectual.
 Joy was the only woman whom he had met ... who had a brain which matched his own in suppleness, in width of interest, and in analytical grasp, and above all in humour and a sense of fun."
 After complaining of a painful hip, she was diagnosed with terminal bone cancer, and the relationship developed to the point that they sought a Christian marriage.
 Since she was divorced, this was not straightforward in the Church of England at the time, but a friend, the Rev. Peter Bide, performed the ceremony at her bed in the Churchill Hospital on 21 March 1957.